 Deadweight Loss of Taxation

 The largest amount of revenue raised by governments comes from taxation of market transactions, especially the taxation of labor.
 Taxes obviously lower the value of transactions to both buyers and sellers, in that, to some extent, the buyer pays more for the product and the supplier receives less.
 Some of that loss of value goes to the government, which, of course, is why it collects taxes.
 However, it has long been recognized that the loss of value to the market participants is greater than the gain to the government.
 Therefore, the economy as a whole loses some value from taxation, and this complete loss is referred to as the deadweight loss of taxation.
+Specifically, deadweight loss consists of the loss of consumer surplus for buyers plus the loss of producer surplus for sellers who do not participate in the market for reasons other than the price of the product or service, resulting in a loss of total surplus for the economy.
+For instance, a deadweight loss can be created by taxes or by artificial barriers, such as occupational licensing requirements, or from the artificial restriction of supply by monopolists or oligopolists.

 This loss of economic welfare consists of buyers who will no longer buy the product because the price is higher than their willingness-to-pay price, so they decide to do without.
 Likewise, some sellers will not produce a product because they are not receiving a high enough price to cover their economic costs.
 The benefit that these buyers and sellers would have added to the economy but for the tax is a deadweight loss of taxation.
 Because these buyers and sellers do not participate in the market, they do not contribute to the tax, which is why the government does not receive the portion consisting of the deadweight loss.
 Instead, the taxes are paid by the buyers and sellers who continue to participate in the market.
 The buyers pay part of the tax, in an economic sense, as a reduction in their consumer surplus, which is the difference between their willingness-to-pay price and the product price.
 Likewise, sellers pay part of the tax as a reduction in their producer surplus.
 This loss, however, goes to the government in the form of its tax, which makes sense, since only the buyers that continue to buy the product and the sellers who continue to sell the product contribute to the tax.
 Thus, in terms of total surplus (= consumer surplus + producer surplus), the deadweight loss equals the reduction in total surplus minus the tax revenue collected by the government.